Kidd Chris: Philadelphia developments

 In May 2008, KiddChris was fired over a guest's racist parody song (three months after it was aired.)
 Also fired was program director John Cook.

 Post Philadelphia developments

 After Foley's firing, he then hosted his own internet radio show for several months in 2009 until his transfer to KUFO in Portland, Oregon.

 KiddChris announced in May 2011 on the Howard Stern Show that he was bringing his morning show to WKLS "Project 9-6-1" in Atlanta.

 Project 9-6-1 was discontinued in August 2012.

 In October 2012, he began to host mornings at WEBN in Cincinnati.
-As of June 2024, he remains at WEBN.
+In June 2026, he was laid off from WEBN as part of nationwide downsizing by iHeart Media, with June 24 having been his last day on air.